 If you believe you have overpaid your income tax in a previous year there is a certain process to follow when you apply to HMRC for overpayment relief.
 This page takes you to the HMRC article that gives more detail regarding this.

 Your tax return needs filing every 12 months, and a tax return error can occur if you or your accountant are not careful when you complete this.
-Therefore, please make that you give this a detailed review before you or your accountant send it to HMRC.
+This article covers many of the errors that may occur and explains what to do if you make an error.
+You can also refer to HMRC errors and mistakes guidance as mentioned earlier for official guidance.
+Therefore, please make that you give your tax return detailed review before you or your accountant submit it to HMRC.

 Link to Contractor Advice UK group on